Industrial waste: Water pollution

 One of the most devastating effects of industrial waste is water pollution.
 For many industrial processes, water is used which comes in contact with harmful chemicals.
 These chemicals may include organic compounds (such as solvents), metals, nutrients or radioactive material.
 If the wastewater is discharged without treatment, groundwater and surface water bodies—lakes, streams, rivers and coastal waters—can become polluted, with serious impacts on human health and the environment.
 Drinking water sources and irrigation water used for farming may be affected.
 The pollutants may degrade or destroy habitat for animals and plants.
 In coastal areas, fish and other aquatic life can be contaminated by untreated waste; beaches and other recreational areas can be damaged or closed.

 According to the WWF, Approximately 65.85% of marine mammal species are known to have eaten or been entangled in plastic, and all seven sea turtle species are affected.
 A major cause of this is Industrial Waste.

 Management

+Global waste management practices are heavily influenced by a region's economic status, leading to stark differences in efficacy.
+While high-income countries prioritize recycling and composting, recovering more than one-third of their waste, this rate drops significantly in low-income countries, where only about 4% of waste is recycled.

+A major global challenge is the reliance on inadequate disposal methods.
+In lower-income regions, over 90% of waste is often channeled into unregulated dumps or openly burned.
+These practices release significant methane and cause severe air, soil, and water pollution.
+The failure to manage waste properly carries high hidden costs, including increased disease, environmental damage, and contributions to climate change.

+In response to these issues, the current global strategy emphasizes transitioning from the traditional linear "take-make-dispose" model to a circular economy.
+This involves a shift in priority, focusing on waste avoidance, sustainable consumption, and high-rate recovery to decouple waste generation from economic growth.
+Adopting such comprehensive prevention and management measures is projected to transform waste from an environmental and financial burden into an economic asset.